danwwagner/thermostat-controllers/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 ## MH_Z19 Python Module
 Python module for interfacing with the MH_Z19 CO2 sensor.
+A separate implementation is not provided in `sensor.py` due to the simplicity of integration with this module.

 Two versions can be installed: a full set, and only the sensor module.
 For the full set, please see the repository link in the Acknowledgements.
 To install the sensor module, run the following command: